10 Facts About The Last Supper by Leonardo da Vinci You Should Know

 By analyzing the painting closely, it becomes clear that Da Vinci depicted Judas in a typical way to make him resemble a cliché of a Jew.
 Judas is the only person among the apostles with dark skin.
 He has a crooked nose.
 He is seen drinking milk while others are sipping wine.
 He is seen with a bag of money as well.

-It is well known that Da Vinci used maths and numerological aspects in his artwork and The Last Supper is no exception.
-In this painting, number 3 has been depicted in many ways.
-This stands for the Holy Trinity – a biblical concept the painter believed in.
-The apostles are present in groups of 3 and there are 3 windows behind the apostles and Jesus.
+It is well known that Da Vinci used maths and numerological aspects in his works and The Last Supper is no exception.
+In this painting, number 3 has been depicted in many ways which stands for the Holy Trinity.
+The apostles are present in groups of 3 and there are 3 windows behind the group.
 Jesus is positioned as a triangle in the painting as well.

-It is not only weather elements that ravaged the painting over the centuries.
+It is not only weather elements that ravaged the painting.
 In the late 17th century, the painting was damaged by French revolutionary soldiers.
 Later, in World War II, bombing vibrations damaged the building where the painting is kept.

 Vandana Sethi is the Co-founder and Editor of Historyly, a teacher by profession.
 She has a passion for reading and writing about different historical periods.
 Historyly was started with the view to make ancient history meaningful and interesting to the everyday reader.